 - The communication between Win 10 client and Azure is secured (encrypted).

-- Only roaming settings are captured from win 10 and stored in Azure blob.
+Only roaming settings are captured from win ten and stored in Azure blob.
 Please note that user data is not included.

-- Settings are stored in Microsoft Azure data center where your tenant subscribed.
+Settings are stored in the Microsoft Azure data center where your tenant subscribed.

-- For example, if your tenant is subscribed to APAC, then settings will be stored in one of the Asia Azure regions.
-For more details, refer here.
+For example, if your tenant is subscribed to APAC, settings will be stored in one of the Asia Azure regions.

 4. User 1 login to client 2

-- Enterprise State Roaming client component in windows 10 download and apply the settings.
+Enterprise State Roaming client component in windows ten download and apply the settings.

 What data is captured by Enterprise State Roaming?

-Enterprise State Roaming settings classified in to two
+Enterprise State Roaming settings are classified into two

 (1) Windows settings (2) Application data: